Clownacy/Cave-Story-Mod-Loader/bin/mods/wasd_input/readme.txt

-This mod overhauls the game's control system to use a WASD layout.
+This mod changes the game's control scheme to a WASD layout.
 The controls are as follows:

 W - Up
 A - Left